Zlatan Ibrahimović's professional career is at risk as the Swedish is set to be out for 8 months

-Ibrahimović’s professional career may have just come to an end after the Swedish forward is expected to be out for 7-8 months following an injury on his knee in Lyon, France.
+Ibrahimović’s professional career may have just come to an end after the Swedish forward is expected to be out for 7-8 months following a successful surgery on his knee in Lyon, France.
 The 40 years old striker has suffered some records of injury this season which has kept him out of action for Milan.
 He missed Milan European encounter this season against Liverpool and Atlético Madrid due to Achilles irritations.

 His 11 goal contribution for Milan this season in the Serie A helped Milan to triumph after 11 years.
 They became champions of Italy again after 11 years of drought.